Advantage of pausing: parameter setting for quantum annealers: METHODS

 A set of messages are to be transmitted over a communications network.
 The network will have one or more senders (e.g. an airborne vehicle), one or more receivers (e.g a ground-based facility), as well as intermediate points (e.g. cell towers).
 These elements can be represented as the nodes of a graph, with the paths between them acting as edges.
 Each edge will have an associated weight, equal to the (finite, integer) time it takes a message to traverse it.
 An illustrative example of this scenario is depicted in Fig.~\ref{fig:info_sharing}.

-Each message has an assigned path of transmission through the network--- with a sender, a receiver, and some intermediate points---as well as a scheduled emission time.
+Each message has an assigned path of transmission through the network---with a sender, a receiver, and some intermediate points---as well as a scheduled emission time.
 The capacity of the network is finite (and might not be the same at every point).
 This, combined with the fact that transmission takes finite time, means that sending all the messages at their scheduled emission times might not be possible (as capacity could be exceeded at certain locations and times).
 To respect this limitation, the transmission of certain messages can be delayed with respect to the scheduled time, with the caveat that this delay carries some cost per unit time.

 Each message has associated a cost of transmission delay per unit time.
-It can be understood as a representation of the message's priority level, and the importance of it being delivered on time.
+It can be understood as a representation of the message's priority level, and the relevance of it being delivered on time.
 To solve the problem, each message transmission must be assigned a time delay in such a manner that the total cost of delay is minimized.
 If every message can be transmitted at its scheduled emission time, the total cost is zero.
 If delays are required, there will be some finite cost.

-Certain messages may be safety and/or time critical (which can be represented by their cost of delay being much greater than the rest).
-The paths for such messages will be hard-coded into the problem setup, by reducing the network capacity along their path, so that no delay can be assigned to them and other messages cannot use the network bandwidth that has been pre-assigned to the high priority ones.
+Certain messages may be time critical, due to safety or other reasons (which can be represented by their cost of delay being much greater than the rest).
+The paths for such messages will be hard coded into the problem setup, by reducing the network capacity along their path, so that no delay can be assigned to them and other messages cannot use the network bandwidth that has been preassigned to the high priority ones.

 The full set of problem parameters, along with the mapping to QUBO, is provided in Appendix~\ref{appendix:mapping_info}.